 Someone wise said once that there are two types of tragedies in life… one is not getting what you want and the other is getting it.
 I ask that you ponder on that statement for a bit as we move on to what I am going to say next.
 I am going to base most of what I am going to say from a sermon that was preached at Mamlaka Hill chapel on 27th January 2013 – “When You Get What You Are Asking For.”

-We are going to be looking at Israel at a time when they were demanding for a King from a king which begs to draw a parallel between Israel’s demanding for a king and our time now in 2013, 50 years after independence and with a new constitution in place, we are also in a place where we want a person to lead us.
+We are going to be looking at Israel at a time when they were demanding for a King from a king which begs to draw a parallel between Israel’s demanding for a king and our time now in 2017, 55 years after independence.
+We are in a place where we want a person to lead us.
 Will our request for a leader, and the leader who is going to be in place stand the test of integrity?

 1 Samuel 8:1 – 21

 Israel was going through a transition at this point.
 All along they had been under a theocracy meaning they were being led by God and for the first time they were asking for a human king.
 So this is the birth of a monarchy in Israel according to the text above.

 The book of 1 Samuel begins with the birth of Samuel and for a book that is about kingship you would think that the first thing they would capture was the birth of a king but it’s not so here.
 There will be kings of course, starting the monarchy would be Saul then followed by David.
 Israel steps up and of course they have a request which from a human standpoint looks very legitimate.